CESNET/metacentrum-user-docs/docs/advanced/mount-storages/index.md

 ### Kerberos identity

 Users using one identity should be satisfied with standart NFS tools in their Linux distribution.
-If you want to use more identities at one time like xhejtman@META, xhejtman@ADMIN.META and xhejtman@ICS.MUNI.CZ it's necessary to use patched rpc.gssd program.
+If you want to use more identities at one time like user\_123@META, user\_123@ADMIN.META and user\_123@ICS.MUNI.CZ it's necessary to use patched rpc.gssd program.
 Patched program is in NFS utils version 1.1.3.
 Patching older version is not easy, best way is to contact us and we make patched package for you.

 ### Kerberos tickets